 Beth: Well guys, we’ve made it to the end of the summer in one piece, except for a few campers who are lepers. — Wet Hot American Summer

-For many of us summer camp was a huge part of our lives for many years, especially for those of us that went to sleepaway camp.
-Many of us learned new skills (like sailing), made lifelong friends, and formed memories that will never leave us.
-But in my opinion, we also learned some very useful lessons that can apply to our careers and life.
+For many of us summer camp was a huge part of our childhood, especially for those of us that went to sleepaway camp.
+We learned new skills (like sailing), made lifelong friends, and formed memories that will never leave us.
+But in my opinion, we also learned some very useful lessons that can apply to our careers and overall life.

-For many of us, camp really gives you your first sense of independence, especially sleepaway camp.
+As a young kid, camp really gives you your first sense of independence, especially sleepaway camp.
 I was never one of those kids who was dying to get away from my parents, but before I was a high school senior, I decided I needed to practice so college wouldn’t be such a huge transition.
 I definitely missed my parents and the comforts of home, but I also realized that living without your parents is pretty awesome.
-No one tells you you have to eat something, make your bed (well at least at my camp which was more of an academic camp), who to socialize with, or that you shouldn’t wear your bathing suit for seven hours (but you really shouldn’t do that anyway).
-This is when you first have to start really thinking for yourself and it is a great moment.
+No one tells you you have to eat something, make your bed (well at least at my camp, which was more of an academic camp), who to socialize with, or that you shouldn’t wear your bathing suit for seven hours (but you really shouldn’t do that anyway).
+This is when you first have to start really thinking for yourself and it’s a great moment.

 As a kid, you constantly try new things, but when we become adults we tend to shy away from getting out of our comfort zone.
-Try to go back that camp mentality.
+Try to go back to that camp mentality.
 Eat that weird food at the mess hall.
-Try water skiing!
-Try this in your career too: learn Photoshop or take a coding class!
+Try water skiing.
+Try this in your career too: learn Photoshop or take a coding class.
 Experiment!
-Unless it is poison ivy.
+Unless it’s poison ivy.
 Always stay away from poison ivy.

 Even if you didn’t go to an outdoorsy survival camps, most camps show that you have the ability to rough it (if only slightly).
-If you can deal with bugs, sharing a cabin or a room, eating terrible food, adolescent angst in the summer, arts and crafts, actual camping, climbing things, sports, annoying counselors, etc. then you can survive most things.
-Remember this when you are struggling at work or feel like you are so tired you can’t keep your eyes open anymore.
+If you can deal with bugs, sharing a cabin or a room, eating terrible food, adolescent angst in the summer, arts and crafts, actual camping, climbing things, sports, and annoying counselors, then you can survive most things.
+Remember this when you’re struggling at work or feel like you’re so tired you can’t keep your eyes open anymore.

-I forget this when I am looking at my computer screen 100 hours a day, but I actually enjoy being outside and I need to do it more.
-It is good to be in touch with nature.
+I forget this when I’m looking at my computer screen 100 hours a day, but I actually enjoy being outside and I need to do it more.
+It’s good to be in touch with nature.